• Skip to content

 • have inclusive messages about disability, gender, race and culture

-To get a sense of overall quality, you can also check content, messages and characters, and avoid TV, movies and videos that:
+To get a sense of overall quality, you can also check the following aspects of apps, games, TV, movies and online videos:

 • celebrate violence, bad attitudes, unhealthy eating, gambling and other antisocial activities

-• are designed to market or sell products to children
+• are designed to market or sell products like snack food or movie merchandise to children

 Supported By